What we do

 The BCT is required under the Biodiversity Conservation Act 2016 to publish a business plan every four years, and an annual report on its activities, including goals, plans for achieving those goals, plans for investing money and managing returns, and data management.
 Additionally, annual reports include the progress made in the previous financial year against the goals identified in the BCT’s business plan.

-The BCT's Annual Reports showcase the BCT's achievements in its first year of operation.
+The BCT's Annual Reports showcase the BCT's achievements during each year.